-You use the Network tab of the Settings window to set the IP address for each RAID controller in the system.
+You use the Network pane of the Settings window to set the IP address for each RAID controller in the system.

-- If you have one or two fixed IP addresses, choose Manually from the Configure pop-up menu and type the address, subnet mask, and router information. - If you don't have a fixed IP address, choose Using DHCP from the Configure pop-up menu.
+- If you have one or two static IP addresses, choose Manually from the Configure popup menu and type the address, subnet mask, and router information. - If you don't have a static IP address, choose Using DHCP from the Configure pop-up menu.
 (DHCP is the default setting for the system.)